TrunkOfUkuleles/TrunkOfUkuleles.github.io/README.md

 I am looking for fulltime employment (who isn't these days) in Los Angeles or remote.

+### 🔭 I’m currently working on
+    - React Native
+    - Wix customization

 <!--
 **TrunkOfUkuleles/TrunkOfUkuleles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...